 * TAX is added to the price based on your country of residence.

-** Patterns are available in the membership area for 30 days from the release date, read more about becoming a member.
+** Premium Patterns are available in the membership area for the entire month, read more about becoming a Patreon member.
 The PDF pattern for this blanket is available permanently inside the member’s area.